PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 I sit with key team members from every department.
 Not just finance.
 Sales, operations, customer service, procurement, production, shipping.
 Everyone who touches the business.

 I show them how their daily work impacts cash flow.
 Not in abstract terms.
 In concrete, specific ways.
-I walk through their actual processes and point out where cash gets stuck, where it accelerates, where it leaks away.
+I walk through their actual processes and point out where cash gets stuck, where it accelerates, and where it leaks away.

 I explain the fundamental truth: cash flow is not an accounting number.
-It is money moving in and out, every single day.
+It is money moving in and out every single day.
 It is the difference between making payroll and scrambling for emergency financing.

 The Key Message That Changes Everything